martinezpl/owlie-yt-addon/README.md

-Owlie is a browser extension that generates video summaries and descriptive works in general, e.g. comments, counter-arguments, poetry etc.
+Owlie is a browser extension that generates video summaries and descriptive works in general, e.g. comments, counter-arguments, poetry etc. As well as timestamp-linked transcript and keyword search.

 ## Local installation

+Having built the extension locally, you won't be authorised to use the production backend.
+We're working on providing a localhost backend for local development.

 1. Clone this repository.
 2. `cd owlie-yt-addon`